Common Sense Problem Solver.

 Restoring the Teacher Pipeline

 Our teacher shortage crisis continues to deepen, and will get worse as teachers who have held off retiring begin to leave over the next 1-2 years.
+17% of the teachers in our state are eligible to retire now, today.
 We must restore the teacher pipeline through our universities, who are experiencing a drop in enrollment.
 Studies across the nation clearly demonstrate that the best teachers for our children are those university trained professionals.

 Adequate funding for supplies, textbooks, and technology is a critical need for all Oklahoma classrooms.
-Last year the State Legislature made an excellent start in turning education funding around in our state.
+Last session the State Legislature made an excellent start in turning education funding around in our state.
+We must protect this budget in the coming year, and ensure that we spend those funds in the most efficient and effective way, and special interest must be shown the door.

 Criminal Justice Reform